Ruger Goes Big Bore with New Compact American Pistol

-Introduced about a year ago, the American Pistol line is a completely new pistol design for Ruger.
-The guns are striker fired with special attention given to the trigger pull.
-As with many of the modern guns, the grip frame is polymer with a wrap around system that allows the shooter to change the overall size of the grip to best fit his or her hand.
+Introduced about a year ago, the Ruger American Pistol line is a completely new pistol design for Ruger.
+The guns are striker-fired with special attention given to the trigger pull.
+As with many modern guns, the grip frame is polymer with a wrap-around system that allows the shooter to change the overall size of the grip to best fit his or her hand.

 The compact version of the American Pistol rolled out about four months ago, and was offered only in 9mm.
 With this new handgun, Ruger added the .45 ACP cartridge.

-New guns load 7 rounds in the flush fitting magazine and three more in the extended mag.
+The new guns load 7 rounds in the flush-fitting magazine and three more in the extended mag.
 Two magazines ship with each pistol: one of each capacity.
 I really like the magazines Ruger designed for these guns.
 The bodies are nickel-Teflon coated making them super slick when inserting or dropping from the gun.
-The Ruger American pistol .45 ACP 10-round magazine used in the full size pistols will fit in the compact guns.
+The Ruger American pistol .45 ACP 10-round magazine used in the full-size pistols will fit in the compact guns.

 Another feature I like about these pistols is that they have been specifically tested to run on a diet of +P ammunition.
 This means that, like many of the Ruger guns, they are going to be durable.